downshift-js/downshift/src/hooks/useSelect/README.md

 > See [the blog post about prop getters][blog-post-prop-getters]

-> NOTE: These prop-getters provide important `aria-` attributes which are very important to your component being accessible.
+> NOTE: These prop-getters provide `aria-` attributes which are very important to your component being accessible.
 It's recommended that you utilize these functions and apply the props they give you to your components.

 These functions are used to apply props to the elements that you render.
 This gives you maximum flexibility to render what, when, and wherever you like.
-You call these on the element in question (for example: `<button {...getToggleButtonProps()}`)).
+You call these on the element in question, for example on the toggle button: `<button {...getToggleButtonProps()}`.
 It's advisable to pass all your props to that function rather than applying them on the element yourself to avoid your props being overridden (or overriding the props returned).
 For example: `getToggleButtonProps({onKeyDown(event) {console.log(event)}})`.

 <!-- This table was generated via http://www.tablesgenerator.com/markdown_tables -->